geaz/emu-gameboy/README.md

 ## Opcode Generator

 After I started this project I used this great [table](http://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) to create my opcode classes.
 Pretty fast I was frustrated by this tedious task.
-Therefore I created a python script to automate this task.
+Therefore I created a python script to automate it.
-The script *genOpcodes.py* in the *gen* folder scrapes the table and creates C++ classes by using the templates in the *gen/templates* folder.
+The script *genOpcodes.py*, in the *gen* folder, scrapes the table and creates C++ classes by using the templates in the *gen/templates* folder.
 By using this script I got great frame classes to work in.

 The top *instruction_set* class contains two maps including all the different opcodes.